Rules and Eligibility

 ||Master's People's Choice

-Once the Master's and Doctoral winners are selected the judges will then vote to determine which winner will advance to represent TAMU at the Three Minute Thesis competition on February 22-25, 2018, in Fayetteville, Arkansas.
+Once the Master's and Doctoral winners are selected the judges will then vote to determine which winner will advance to represent TAMU at the Three Minute Thesis competition on March 5th-7th, 2020 in Birmingham, Alabama.
 OGAPS will sponsor all costs of attending this competition.

 *Prize money will post to the student’s TAMU account in the form of a scholarship.
 If the student has an outstanding balance, the scholarship will be applied towards that balance.
 Any remaining funds from the scholarship will then be credited to the student’s billing account and sent to the student via direct deposit.